FabricMC/fabric-docs/develop/items/custom-data-components.md

 int count = stack.get(ModComponents.CLICK_COUNT_COMPONENT);
 ```

 This will return the current component value as the type we defined when we registered our component.
 We can then use this value to add a tooltip entry.

+### Appending Tooltips {#append-tooltips}

-Add this line to the `appendHoverText` method in the `CounterItem` class:
+For simplicity, we'll add this line to the `appendHoverText` method in the `CounterItem` class.
+Note that this method is deprecated as Mojang works to ensure item behaviour is handled entirely via components rather than via items.

 ```java
 public void appendHoverText(ItemStack stack, TooltipContext context, TooltipDisplay displayComponent, Consumer<Component> textConsumer, TooltipFlag type) {